nagooon/nagooon.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Research intern in Visual Computing Lab at SNU
+subtitle: M.S./Ph.D. student in Visual Computing Lab at SNU

 profile:
   align: right